denoland/deno_bindgen/README.md

 The `deno_bindgen` CLI tool provides the following flags:

+- Pass `--force` or `-f` to force rebuild, regardless of cargo cache.

 - Pass `--release` to create a release build.

 - `--release=URL` will load library artifacts from a remote location.
 This is